craftcms/docs/docs/5.x/reference/field-types/icon.md

 Change `fa-solid` to another style identifier to suit your site’s appearance!

-If you added the FontAwesome files in `web/assets/fontawesome/*`, you would link to one or more stylesheets like this:
+If you added the FontAwesome files in `web/assets/fontawesome/*`, you would link to one or more style sheets like this:

 ```twig
 {% css '/assets/fontawesome/fontawesome.css' %}